float3/float3.github.io/content/blog/recursive-just-intonation.md

 ## What is this about?

-Before getting to recursive just intonation, there are two tuning ideas worth
-separating:

-- 12-tone equal temperament, or 12-TET, divides the octave into twelve equal steps.
-It is why a piano can play in every key without retuning, but its thirds and fifths are approximations of simpler acoustic ratios.
-- Just intonation tunes notes as small whole-number frequency ratios, like `2/1`, `3/2`, and `5/4`.
-Those intervals can sound more settled because the waves line up more often, but the "right" version of a note depends on the harmonic context.

-The rest of the post builds from that tradeoff: one global keyboard versus cleaner chord-local relationships.
+Recursive just intonation is a novel toy-tuning system that I came up with during my high school physics classes, It's very easy to predict why it won't become popular.
+That said I find it interesting and both mathematically and musically beautiful, so I decided to write this blogpost (listening examples further below).

 ## Equal Temperament vs Just Intonation

 Equal temperament gives us one frequency table.
 Every C# is the same C#, every G is the same G, and every semitone is the same distance from the last one.
 That is very convenient, at the cost of shaving almost every interval a little.
-The intervals are close enough to simple ratios that they work, but most of them are not exact.
+The intervals are close enough to simple ratios that they work, but all of them are not exact.

 Just intonation goes the other way.
 It treats notes as relationships to a root,